limbernie/limbernie.github.io/_posts/2018-04-29-pinkys-palace-v2-walkthrough.md

 Now that `qsub` is on my machine, I'm able to perform reverse engineering, and after stepping through the `main()` and `send()` functions:

 * The program `qsub` has one argument — the message to `pinky`
-* The input password is the value of the `TERM` environment variable, and must be less than or equal to 40 characters
+* The input password is the value of the `TERM` environment variable, and must be less than or equal to forty characters
 * The `send()` function is an abstraction for `/bin/echo [Message] >> /home/pinky/messages/stefano_msg.txt`

 _The image shows `qsub` compares the input password with the value of the `TERM` environment variable_